- Investigator Responsibilities and Oversight

 - Guidance for Industry Investigator Responsibilities – Protecting the Rights, Safety, and Welfare of Study Subjects

-- UH IRB Policy, Investigator Responsibilities
+- UH IRB Policy, Responsibilities of the Principal Investigator

 - FDA Guidance, Investigator Responsibilities